Wintellect/MSLearn/Introduction to Bash/includes/1-create-linux-vm.md

 Let's start by creating a VM and connecting to it so you can execute Bash commands on the command line in the VM.
 To connect to the VM, you will use the [Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell) (SSH) protocol, which enables you to securely connect to remote servers over an unsecured network.
 SSH is supported in the Azure Cloud Shell.

 1. Navigate to https://shell.azure.com in your browser to launch the Azure Cloud Shell.
-If you are asked to choose a directory, select the one containing the Azure subscription that you wish to use to create the VM.
+If you are asked to choose a directory, select the one containing the Azure subscription that you wish to use for the VM.

 1. If PowerShell is the language selected in the upper-left corner of the Cloud Shell, select **Bash** from the drop-down list to switch to Bash.